|Carnegie Mellon | Robotics Institute | Field Robotics Center | NASA | ASTEP|

 Zoë:What does Zoë look like?

-Zoë is two meters long and two meters wide with a panel of silicon solar cells of 3.5 square meters.
+Zoë is about three meters long and two meters wide with a panel of silicon solar cells of 3.5 square meters.
 All of Zoë's computers, electronics and batteries are enclosed in a single body mounted between the axles.
 The robot weighs around 200 kilograms.